Dynamics of dissipative Landau-Zener transitions in an anisotropic three-level system: RESULTS AND DISCUSSION

-If one assumes off-diagonal phonon coupling plays a similar role as the x-direction driving field in the contour plot, there would be another symmetric peak at $\mathcal{D} /\omega = 1$.
-However, only a single peak is found in Fig.~\ref{Fig3}, which matches the phonon frequency.
-The absence of the symmetric peak is the result of the choice of the initial state at $ t = 0$: the initial displacement of the phonon coherent state is set to zero in Fig.~\ref{Fig3}.
-For verification, in Fig.~\ref{Fig4}(a), we set the initial displacement of the phonon coherent state $f $ to $1$.
-The peak at $\mathcal{D}/ \omega = 1$ is seen with a height lower than that of the peak at $\mathcal{D}/ \omega = -1$.
-From the Fock-state expansion of the coherent state, $\ket{\alpha} = e^{-{|\alpha|}^2/2}\sum_{{n} = 0}^{\infty} {\alpha^n} \ket{{n}} /{\sqrt{{n}!}}$, it is obvious that vacuum state takes up $60.65 \%$ of the initial Ansatz $\ket{\alpha = 1}$, leaving only 39.35 \% of the initial Ansatz to be able to survive the application of $\hat{b}_k$, while 100\% of the initial Ansatz is survivable against the application of $\hat{b}^{\dagger}_k$.
-This leads to the unequal peak heights at $\mathcal{D} / \omega = \pm 1$.
-In Fig.~\ref{Fig4}(b), $\omega_p /\omega$ is increased to $5$ to avoid overlap between the phonon-induced peaks and have a better view of the peak shape.
-The peak shapes at $\mathcal{D}/\omega = \pm 5 $ in Fig.~\ref{Fig4}(b) are found to be fragmented as compared with that in Fig.~\ref{Fig3}.
-This demonstrates that non-zero initial displacements will promote transitions to the Fock states with higher phonon number, and lead to more complex dynamics in $P_{\text{-} 1} (t)$.
-It can also be seen that in Figs.~\ref{Fig3} and \ref{Fig4}, phonon-induced peak heights exceed those induced by the driving fields, despite that $\eta_x = A_x$, implying that tunneling effect induced by off-diagonal phonon coupling is stronger than that due to the x-direction driving field in this anisotropic system.
+If off-diagonal phonon coupling and the $x$-direction driving field play similar role, then another symmetric peak at $\mathcal{D} /\omega = 1$ is expected to appear.
+However, only a single peak matching the phonon frequency is found in Fig.~\ref{Fig3}.
+The absence of the second peak is caused by our choice of the initial condition: displacements of the phonon coherent states at $t = 0$ are set to zero, $f_{nk}(0)=0$.
+For verification, Fig.~\ref{Fig4}(a) shows the contour plot evaluated for $f_{nk}(0)=1$.
+In this case, the amplitude of the peak at $\mathcal{D}/ \omega = 1$ is lower than that of the peak at $\mathcal{D}/ \omega = -1$.
+From the Fock-state expansion of the coherent state, $\ket{\alpha} = e^{-{|\alpha|}^2/2}\sum_{{n} = 0}^{\infty} {\alpha^n} \ket{{n}} /{\sqrt{{n}!}}$, it is obvious that the vacuum state takes up $60.65 \%$ of the initial Ansatz $\ket{\alpha = 1}$.
+Hence only 39.35 \% of the initial amplitude survives application of $\hat{b}_k$ (vibrational deactivation), while 100\% of the initial amplitude survives application of $\hat{b}^{\dagger}_k$ (vibrational excitation).
+This leads to the unequal peak amplitudes at $\mathcal{D} / \omega = \pm 1$.
+In Fig.~\ref{Fig4}(b), $\omega_p /\omega$ is increased to $5$ to avoid overlap with the phonon-induced peaks.
+The peak shapes for $\mathcal{D}/\omega = \pm 5 $ in Fig.~\ref{Fig4}(b) are more fragmented in comparison with those in Fig.~\ref{Fig3}.
+This demonstrates that non-zero initial displacements promote transitions to the Fock states with higher phonon numbers and lead to more complex dynamics of $P_{-1} (t)$.
+Figs.~\ref{Fig3} and \ref{Fig4} reveal also that the phonon-induced peak heights exceed those induced by the driving fields, despite that $\eta_x = A_x$.
+This implies that the tunneling effect induced by the off-diagonal phonon coupling is stronger than that due to the $x$-direction driving field in this anisotropic system.